mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 ### The Law

 Consistent with other Scripture (and the words of Messiah), in Enoch the law is eternal.
-See [my study on the law](/the-law-remains/#was-the-law-temporary).
+See {% include study-link.html url="/the-law-remains/#was-the-law-temporary" text="my study on the law" %}.

 ### Dan